 - The Rules uniquely define the order of teams in each category.

 - Presenting of the solutions follows the Rules.

-- The correctness of solutions is determined by a jury commissioned by the main organiser.
+- The correctness of solutions is determined by a jury commissioned by the chief organiser.

 - The problems, solutions and the results of problems are kept secret.